 A new variant of the coronavirus (COVID-19) was identified in the UK in mid-November 2020.
-The new UK variant of COVID-19 has changes in one of the three genes which coronavirus swab tests detect, known as the S-gene.
+The new UK variant of COVID-19 has changes in one of the three genes that coronavirus swab tests detect, known as the S-gene.
 This means in cases compatible with the new UK variant, the S-gene is no longer detected by the current test.
-While there are other reasons why a positive swab test may not detect the S-gene, absence of the S-gene has become a reliable indicator of the new UK variant in COVID-19.
+When there is a high viral load (for example, when a person is most infectious) absence of the S-gene in combination with the presence of the other two genes (ORF1ab and N-genes) is a reliable indicator of the new UK variant in COVID-19.
+However, as the viral load decreases (for example, if someone is near the end of their recovery from the infection), the absence of the S-gene is a less reliable indicator of the new UK variant.

-In contrast, the South African variant has an S-gene that is detectable with the current test and will therefore be included in the "not compatible with new UK variant" group of COVID-19 where the virus level is high enough to identify this.
-Which of these types of COVID-19 are compatible with the South African variant cannot be identified from the swab PCR test alone.
+In contrast, the South African and Brazilian variants have an S-gene that is detectable with the current test and will therefore be included in the "not compatible with new UK variant" group of COVID-19 where the virus level is high enough to identify this.
+Which of these types of COVID-19 are compatible with these variants cannot be identified from the swab polymerase chain reaction (PCR) test alone.
 You can read more about the new UK variant in our recent blog.